kotsios04/accesspafos/README.md

 npm run dev               # http://localhost:5173
 ```

+`.env.example` lists every variable.
+One is easy to miss: `VITE_MAPILLARY_TOKEN`
+is the same Mapillary token as the server-side one, exposed to the browser so the
+segment detail can show the photograph an assessment was based on.
+Vite inlines
+it **at build time**, so it has to be present before `npm run build`, not merely
+before the server starts.

 The app runs without any secrets.
 Without a Mapillary token and a Gemini key it
 simply cannot discover imagery or analyse it — everything else, including OSM
 ingestion, scoring, routing and reporting, works.
 The console shows a clear